DuendeInexistente/Cirque/ShortStories/stars.md

  "Are you sure."
 At times yellow seemed to find it fit to draw a face on his circle plate, but not now.
 Now, it stared at her from the depths of it's own systems and machinations plain and unreadable.

  "Yes, lord yellow.
 Have you ever lied to you?"
-The heat from the pyre seemed so much hotter than usual tonight, blasting her like a furnance.
+The heat from the pyre seemed so much hotter than usual tonight, blasting her like a furnace.

  "Is that a captious question."